Two Evil Eyes: "The Facts in the Case of Mr. Valdemar"

 The next morning, Jessica and Robert hear the moaning from the basement.
-They open the freezer, and Valdemar's voice claims that his soul is alive and trapped in a dark void between the living and the dead.
+They open the freezer and Valdemar's voice claims that his soul is alive and trapped in a dark void between the living and the dead.
 Valdemar tells them that he sees "others" looking at him.
 Jessica withdraws $300,000 from a bank and stores it in a safe, an action Robert sees.
-Valdemar's undead corpse tells Robert that the "others" are vengeful spirits that want to use him to enter our world.
+Valdemar's undead corpse tells Robert that the "Others" are vengeful spirits that want to use him to enter our world.
 Valdemar tells Robert to wake him up from his hypnotic state.
-In a panic, Jessica shoots Valdemar's corpse and wants to bury the body and leave town with the money they have.
-While Robert heads outside to dig a hole to bury the body, Jessica goes back into the cellar only to find Valdemar's body walking towards her, saying that he is controlled by "the others".
+In a panic, Jessica shoots Valdemar's corpse, planning to bury the body and leave town with the money they have.
+While Robert heads outside to dig the grave, Jessica goes back into the cellar only to find Valdemar's body walking towards her, saying that he is controlled by "the Others".
 Robert returns inside and sees Jessica and Valdemar struggling on the balcony, where the undead walking cadaver shoots Jessica in the head and she falls off the balcony, dead.

-Robert attempts to wake Valdemar from his hypnosis, but Valdemar tells Robert that it is too late, for without his body as a conduit, "the others" cannot return to their realm.
+Robert attempts to wake Valdemar from his hypnosis but Valdemar tells Robert that it is too late, for without his body as a conduit, "the Others" cannot return to their realm.
 "They're with you now!" exclaims Valdemar, who finally falls dead.
 Robert then steals all the cash that Jessica had stored in the safe and flees the house.
-Robert goes back to his apartment, where he puts himself under a hypnotic sleep.
-Shortly after, the ghostly "others" enter his apartment and kill him by shoving the hypnotic digital counter into his chest.
-The ghosts then form themselves into a mist and enter Robert's dead body.
+Robert goes back to his apartment, where he puts himself into a hypnotic sleep.
+The ghostly "Others" then enter his apartment and kill him by ramming his digital metronome into his chest.
+The ghosts then form themselves into a mist and enter Robert's body.

-Several days later, the police led by Detective Grogan arrive at Robert's apartment to answer complaints about a "strange smell" and constant moaning coming from the apartment.
+Several days later the police, led by Detective Grogan, arrive to answer complaints about a "strange smell" and constant moaning coming from the apartment.
 Grogan finds the apartment ransacked.
-The decomposed body of Robert, under the control of "the others", appears and attacks Grogan, while telling him that there is nobody to wake him up and that he is trapped forever.
+The decomposed body of Robert, under the control of "the Others", appears and attacks Grogan while telling him that there is nobody to wake him up and that he is trapped forever.